pOSNode/Owais-Siddiqi-Portal-Biotech-Task/README.md

 - median shift ≈ -13.5 units
 - 95% confidence interval approximately [-16, -12]

-I checked the robustness of this result using a parametric one-sample t-test as thr paired differences were approximately normally distributed.
+I checked the robustness of this result using a parametric one-sample t-test as the paired differences were approximately normally distributed.

 ## 4. Does Length affect RT?